ricardo-jnunes/Java-SE-Course/OBJECTS.md

  - Uninitialized object references are defaulted to null
  - You can assign the same object reference to more than one variable, this does not duplicate the object
  - Use the this keyword (recursive reference to current object) to refer to an instance, rather than Local variable, but it is not required,

+What is an object reference?
+ - A typed variable that points to an object's location in memory

 #####Strings
  - String Class that represents char sequences